4K vs 1080p Projector

 Brightness and Viewing Experience

 You need a high light output, measured in lumens, to make a projection screen pop with colorful images and solid black levels.
 That said, brighter projectors allow for a greater seating distance from the screen.
 So even if your projector is a short or long-throw projector, the typical viewing distance should be similar to most HD projectors.
 If you need to present business presentations at work and are debating between the two resolutions, consider what type of materials you’re presenting.
-Are they image-heavy or not?
-Does your work revolve around images and videos?
-Then consider one of the best projectors for business presentations that has your desired resolution.

 If you want to see how a mobile device looks on your projector, check out our guide to using a projector with an iPad.